 These are the type of party snacks that you can make ahead and are ready for whoever pops in.

 But besides serving the Ranch crackers to family and guests, think about making up several batches and giving them as gifts.
+For the pretzel lovers, we have the spicy Ranch Pretzels that elevate the favorite snack to an irresistible level.

 Don't you think that is a fantastic idea?
 Store up on the ingredients now, and look for some cute containers.
 Watch the excitement when you deliver the gift.